 UPDATE: Nest recently released their 3rd Generation device.
 While much was expected, there weren’t a whole lot of ground-breaking improvements.
 The screen features an updated interface with a slightly better resolution and display size.
 For me, the size really wasn’t an issue to begin with.

-Otherwise, the only side benefit is that the Nest Gen 2 is now on sale for close to $200.
+Otherwise, the only side benefit is that the Nest Gen 2 is now on sale.
 The generation 3 retails for a decent price here (where the 2nd Gen used to be).

 Conclusion: Is it Worth It